10 Books Every Account Manager Should Read + Infographic

-I love a good self-help book and these are 10 of the best.
-As an Account Manager you wear many hats and trying to be all things to all people is damn hard work.
-It also takes time, but these books can fast track your expertise.
-I’ve shared books that will take you on the entire journey:
+Account Management books come in many forms (probably because of the many hats we wear).
+As an Account Manager, it’s hard work trying to be all things to all people and these books can fast track your expertise.
+I’ve shared my 10 best recommended Account Management books that will take you on the entire journey:

 - Finding out what you do best and how to position yourself as an expert